Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: High-order proximal-point algorithm

 \section{High-order proximal-point algorithm}

-Building on the properties of uniformly quasiconvex functions established in Section~\ref{sec:ben}, where stationary points are global minimizers and high-order proximal operators are well-defined, as demonstrated subsequently, we propose a high-order proximal-point algorithm (HiPPA) to solve the optimization problem \eqref{eq:mainproblem}.
-This method leverages the unique global minimizer and the favorable properties of the high-order proximal operator (HOPE) to ensure robust convergence, making it particularly effective for nonsmooth, nonconvex problems.
+Building on the properties of uniformly quasiconvex functions established in Section~\ref{sec:ben}, in particular the fact that stationary points are global minimizers and that high-order proximal operators are well defined, as demonstrated subsequently, we propose a high-order proximal-point algorithm (HiPPA) for solving \eqref{eq:mainproblem}.
+This method leverages the unique global mi\-ni\-mizer and the favorable properties of the high-order proximal operator (HOPE) to ensure robust convergence, making it particularly effective for nonsmooth, nonconvex problems.

 We begin by recalling the high-order proximal operator, introduced in \eqref{eq:hippa}, and defining the high-order Moreau envelope, both central to our analysis.

 \begin{definition}[High-order proximal operator and Moreau envelope] Let $p>1$, $\gamma>0$, $\gf: \R^n \to \Rinf$ be a proper function, and $C\subseteq\dom{\gf}$ a closed convex set.
 The \textit{high-order proximal operator} (\textit{HOPE}) of $\gf$ and $C$ with parameter $\gamma$, denoted $\prox{\gf}{\gamma}{p}(C, \cdot): \R^n \rightrightarrows C$, is defined as